godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 .. image:: /img/main_scene.png

-With this change, now when you press the regular Play button (or F5), this scene will run, no matter which scene is actively being edited.
+Now, with this change, when you press the regular Play button (or F5), this scene will run, no matter which scene is actively being edited.

 The project settings dialog provides a lot of options that can be saved to a